-- While your pup is in our care, they will receive our first-class Los Angeles Dog Boot Camp Training.
+- Our first-class Los Angeles Dog Boot Camp Training.

 - Public Access training

 - Task Training for a disability

 Service dogs are traditionally trained at a service dog training facility and then after a period are paired with a person with a disability.
 Although we do not sell service dogs, we offer the service listed below (Los Angeles Dog Boarding and Service Dog Training), on a limited basis to uphold the greatest quality, guarantee, and dedication given to each person and dog team.
 However, we also realize the deficiencies rampant in the service dog training industry with this type of service.